On the correlations of galaxy peculiar velocities and their covariance: Tests using simulations

 where we assumed a characteristic galaxy power spectrum amplitude $P_{gg}(k_0) = 10^4 \, h^{-3} \, {\rm Mpc}^3$ (noting that our results are not sensitive to this choice).
 For the velocity tracers, we used the analogous optimal weight \citep{2019MNRAS.487.5209H,2021MNRAS.502.2087T},

 where we assumed a characteristic velocity power spectrum amplitude $P_{vv}(k_0) = 10^{10} \, ({\rm km} \, {\rm s}^{-1})^2 \, h^{-3} \, {\rm Mpc}^3$.

 We grouped the correlation functions into two separate data vectors: the 3D velocity ``simulation'' case involving the three correlations $[ \xi_{gg} , \xi_{gv} , \xi_{vv} ]$ without redshift-space distortions, and the line-of-sight velocity ``observation'' case involving the five correlation functions $[ \xi^0_{gg} , \xi^2_{gg} , \xi^1_{gu} , \psi_1, \psi_2 ]$ including redshift-space distortions.
 The mock mean, standard deviation and fiducial models are displayed for the ``simulation'' case in Fig.\ref{fig:corr_norsd}, and for the ``observation'' case in Fig.\ref{fig:corr_rsd}.
 We generated the fiducial models by evaluating Eq.\ref{eq:ggcorr2} (for $\xi_{gg}$), Eq.\ref{eq:gvcorr} (for $\xi_{gv}$), Eq.\ref{eq:vvcorr} (for $\xi_{vv}$), Eq.\ref{eq:ggcorrmult} (for $\xi^\ell_{gg}$), Eq.\ref{eq:gucorrmult} (for $\xi^\ell_{gu}$), Eq.\ref{eq:psi1est} (for $\psi_1$) and Eq.\ref{eq:psi2est} (for $\psi_2$).
 We created the model matter power spectrum $P_m(k)$ using the original ``halofit'' algorithm \citep{2003MNRAS.341.1311S} within the CAMB software \citep{2000ApJ...538..473L}, assuming a fiducial galaxy bias factor $b_g = 1.04$, which we fixed through comparison of the measured and theoretical galaxy power spectra.
 When integrating models over $k$, we assumed a lower limit given by the box size $k_{\rm min} = \frac{2\pi}{L} \approx 0.01 \, h \, {\rm Mpc}^{-1}$.
+The agreement between the correlation function models and measurements worsens on scales $s < 20 \, h^{-1}$ Mpc, where the linear-theory modelling becomes less accurate.